Are you on the lookout for all of the best fonts for apps? If so, then we’ve got you covered!

 Another reason is that a font has good spacing between the letters, simple shapes, and overall resolution.
 Because of this, they work better on a variety of screen sizes, so no matter what device the app is used on, the fonts remain clear, neat, and easy to read.

 Most importantly, some fonts just naturally match the overall theme and design of certain apps.
 For example, a game might use a fun and playful font, while a professional app might use a more conventional font.
-In a nutshell, some fonts simply outperform others when it comes to app fonts because they both look good and are simple to use.
+In a nutshell, some fonts simply outperform others when it comes to app fonts because they both look good and are simple to use, and UX design focuses on increasing readability.

 2. How to choose a font for an App